WHEN MOTHER NATURE IS YOUR DOCTOR, THEN FOOD IS YOUR MEDICINE

 Price tags on high-end kitchen appliances can make us cringe, but I have learned from experience that quality counts!
 If you're ready to invest in your health, then it's definitely worth going for the products that will last you a lifetime!
 Below are some of my must-haves in the kitchen:

-- BLEND: One of my favorite and most-used kitchen appliances is my high-speed blender.
+BLEND: One of my favorite and most-used kitchen appliances is my high-speed blender.
 I love my Vitamix, because it has variable speeds, as well as smoothie, frozen, and soup settings.
 After going through several cheap-o blenders over the years, I finally decided to spend the money on one that will last me a lifetime.
 Doing the math, I've spent just as much, if not more, on all of the previous blenders as the Vitamix!
 On top of that, it saves me time and effort in the kitchen, and makes a far superior smoothie!
 Ideal for making smoothies, nice cream, sauces, and soups.
+If you're looking for a slightly less expensive high-speed blender that's equally as amazing, check out one of my new favorites, the Omega!

 WHERE DO I START?